rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

     <EnableSSL3 value="0"/>
     # value="0" (SSL3 disabled)
     # value="1" (SSL3 enabled)
-    # If not specified, enabled by default.
+    # If not specified, SSL3 is enabled
     ...
     </Navigation>

-and in the description area "Configuration settings and values"

 The Config.xml affects only applications that use Zebra's Webkit.
 This settings file determines features of the RhoElements runtime, including keys that can be intercepted by the application and whether to pre-load modules on startup.